kovidgoyal/calibre/manual/faq.rst

       </body>
    </html>

-Then, just add this HTML file to the GUI and use the convert button to create your ebook.
+Then, just add this HTML file to the GUI and use the :guilabel:`Convert` button to create your ebook.
 You can use the option in the Table of Contents section in the conversion dialog to control how the Table of Contents is generated.